IRS Statutes of Limitations for Tax Refunds, Audits, and Collections

-There are two exceptions to the three-year statute of limitations on refunds:
+There are two additional exceptions to the three-year statute of limitations on refunds:

 - Taxpayers have up to seven years to claim a refund resulting from deductions for bad debt or worthless securities.

 - The three-year statute of limitations does not apply in situations where taxpayers are unable to manage their financial affairs due to physical or mental impairments.

-So What Happens to Your Refund If You Don't Collect It?
+What Happens to Your Refund If You Don't Collect?

-When a refund expires, the federal government keeps the money.
-In IRS terminology, it's considered an "excess collection."
+The federal government keeps the money when a refund expires.
+This is considered an "excess collection" in IRS terminology.
 That refund money cannot be sent to the taxpayer, nor can it be applied as a payment toward a future tax year.
 It can't be applied to another year as an estimated payment.

-The IRS Has Three Years to Audit Your Tax Return
+The IRS Has 3 Years to Audit Your Tax Return

 This deadline is measured from the day you actually file your tax return unless you filed your taxes before the deadline.
-In this case, the clock doesn't begin running until the actual due date—April 15, 2019.
-So even if you file your return in February 2019, the IRS has until April 2022 to initiate an audit.
+In this case, the clock doesn't begin running until the actual due date, which will be April 15 in 2020.
+So even if you file your return in February 2020, the IRS has until April 15, 2023 to initiate an audit.

 Most state tax agencies follow the federal three-year period for auditing tax returns, but some states have longer statutes of limitations.

-There are three exceptions to the three-year federal rule on assessments and audits:
+There are exceptions to the three-year federal rule on assessments and audits as well:

-- The IRS has six years from the date a return is filed to audit a tax return and to assess additional tax if the taxpayer omits income that amounts to more than 25 percent of that which was reported on the tax return.
+- The IRS has six years from the date a return is filed to audit a tax return and to assess additional tax if the taxpayer omits income that amounts to more than 25% of that which was reported on the tax return.

 - The IRS also has six years to audit a tax return and assess additional tax on income related to undisclosed foreign financial assets if the omitted income is more than $5,000.

-- The statute of limitations on audits and assessing additional tax remains open indefinitely if the taxpayer files a false or fraudulent tax return.
+- The statute of limitations on audits and assessing additional tax can remain open indefinitely if the taxpayer files a false or fraudulent tax return.

 The IRS Has 10 Years to Collect Outstanding Tax Debts